-This is the fall wreath for the trendy family with funky style.
-At first glance, it appears somewhat understated, but then you notice the sprawling succulents accompanied by springing billy ball blooms at the top.
+Add funky style to your front door with a faux or living succulent wreath.
+At first glance, this fall wreath appears somewhat understated, but then you notice the sprawling succulents accompanied by springing billy ball blooms at the top.
 It's hard to not fall in love with the minimalist autumn design.
-To see how we made it, take a look at our steps below.
-Have fun with this wreath and feel free to add your own flair; this DIY project can be made to fit any design aesthetic!
+To create your own succulent wreath, follow the steps below.
+We used faux plants so that the wreath would last all season, but you can experiment with living succulents as well.
+Have fun and feel free to add your own flair; this DIY succulent wreath can be made to fit any design aesthetic!

-Push the two ends of the hook down and through a small bundle of twigs.
+Push the two ends of the hook down and through a small bundle of twigs on the grapevine wreath.
 Pull up and twist the ends onto themselves to secure.
 Hold the wreath by the hook to test strength.

-To start the wreath, lay a sparse bed of greenery on the twigs.
+To start the succulent wreath, lay a sparse bed of greenery on the wreath form.
 Try a mix of faux ficus, eucalyptus, and olive leaves, or incorporate plants with interesting textures, such as ferns or rosemary.
 Direct the stems in a circular motion for a cohesive look.
 Secure the layer of leaves with hot glue or floral wire.

-Find and cut billy balls to size.
+Cut billy balls to size.
 For added interest, incorporate a variety of autumn colors like orange, yellow, and burgundy.
-Use a dab of hot glue on the stem, then insert it into the twig wreath.
+Use a dab of hot glue on the stem, then insert it into the wreath.
 Place the billy balls so they look as if they are popping out from the center of the focal point.
 Place the billy balls at different heights to add depth to the design.